Aetente/lunar_lander/README.md

 # lunar_lander
 To train the model run dqn.py, double_dqn1.py or double_dqn2.py

-You can ran it with path to the state of trained model, if you have it.
+You can run it with path to the state of trained model, if you have it.
 Otherwise it just trains new model.

 For example: